To all the grandchildren in the world

 Most of all, I hope you can start … to stop … the killing.

-It will take many, many future generations to overcome cycles of hatreds generating hatreds; of killings spawning revenge; of broken alliances, shattered truces and unconscionable genocides.
+It will take many, many future generations to overcome cycles of hatreds generating hatreds; of broken alliances, shattered truces and unconscionable genocides.

 The end of these mass murders has to start sometime.
 I hope it starts with you.